Texas Ranches

 • Scale versus trust

-Solving this required clear layers, explicit rules, and shared language across product, editorial, and revenue.
+I defined clear layers, explicit rules, and shared language across product, editorial, and revenue.

-System Architecture
+System architecture

 Editorial layer